S-Mariia/my-pet/README.md

    - Add events related to health, nutrition, and activities with date and description.
    - Edit events related to health, nutrition, and activities with date and description.
    - Delete events related to health, nutrition, and activities.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-проблеми з редіректом